 The horse world is not immune from America’s current economic woes.
 Because of soaring gasoline prices the cost of cultivating and transporting feed has skyrocketed.
 There are record foreclosures on homes, and longtime employees are being laid off.
 This sad state of affairs is forcing some horse owners to choose between keeping their horse and keeping their house.
-If you’re shopping for a horse there are plenty available, and many are being offered for sale at very affordable prices.
-But how can you make the most of the market?

 First, keep in mind that many sellers do not want to sell their horses.
 They’re being forced to make a painful decision.
 If you can truly provide a good home with optimal care, bring that to the seller’s attention.
 That might give you a bit of an “in” with a seller who prefers that their horse went to the most suitable buyer, not simply the buyer with the biggest budget.